teracow/googliser/README.md

 This will download the first 250 available images for the search-phrase *"kittens"*, download up to 12 images at once and ignore the failures limit.

     $ ./googliser.sh --number 56 --phrase "fish" --upper-size 50000 --lower-size 2000 --failures 0 --debug

 This will download the first 56 available images for the search-phrase *"fish"* but only if the image files are between 2KB and 50KB in size, ignore the failures limit and write a debug file.

-    $ ./googliser.sh -n 80 -p "storm clouds" -dscg
+    $ ./googliser.sh -n 80 -p "storm clouds" -scg --debug
-This will download the first 80 available images for the search-phrase *"storm clouds"*, ensure that both the debug and URL links files are placed in the target directory, use coloured display output and won't create a thumbnail gallery.
+This will download the first 80 available images for the phrase *"storm clouds"*, ensure both debug and URL links files are placed in the target directory, use coloured display output and won't create a thumbnail gallery.

 ---
 ## Return Values ($?):